anhdang000/OCR-fast_label_tool/README.md

 `python3 label_imags.py`

-When submiting, the tool records all labeled words located in a table part that above the current working row.
+When submiting, the tool records all labeled words from the first to the current row.
+Dupicated submissions do not change the output logs.

 To resume previous work, run following command: